Florida judge rejects bail hike for Trayvon Martin's killer

 Zimmerman was released this week on $150,000 bail and has been moved to an undisclosed location.
 He had surrendered to police earlier this month after prosecutors charged him with second-degree murder in the shooting death of Martin.

-Ben Crump, an attorney for Martin's family, had expressed outrage over the money raised for Zimmerman's defense, saying it was not disclosed before his bond hearing and that the $150,000 bond should now be revoked since defense lawyer Mark O'Mara had previously described Zimmerman as penniless.
+Ben Crump, an attorney for Martin's family, had expressed outrage over the money raised for Zimmerman's defence, saying it was not disclosed before his bond hearing and that the $150,000 bond should now be revoked since defence lawyer Mark O'Mara had previously described Zimmerman as penniless.

 "The court was led to believe that he (Zimmerman) had no money and was indigent.
 He either did not tell his lawyer or if he did tell his lawyer he did not discuss it with the judge.
 What George Zimmerman did was deceive the court," Crump said.

-Note: (This story was corrected to fix dateline from Miami to Sanford, Fla)